mirober/mathfly-site/gettingstarted.md

 ## LyX

-If you haven't already, download and install the [LyX document processor](https://www.lyx.org/).
+If you haven\'t already, download and install the [LyX document processor](https://www.lyx.org/).

 1. Say `enable core` and `enable LyX` to activate all of the commands you will need.
 2. Open LyX.
 Say `new file` to open a blank document.